Collegio Borromeo: Admission

 College admission follows an open, meritocratic competition divided into a variety of assessments; only those who have obtained a minimum score of 80 in their graduation exam may apply for the admissions competition.
 This competition is now run in conjunction with the Scuola Superiore Studi Pavia IUSS, the School for Advanced Studies, of which the Almo Collegio Borromeo is a founding member and, indeed, the admission test is valid for access to IUSS courses to the extent of space reserved for the college.
 Nevertheless, it is important to note that the gaining a place at Borromeo does not automatically secure a place in IUSS: although it is not the norm, there are students of Borromeo who are not students of IUSS, as the rankings of the IUSS competition and the Borromeo competition are separate and follow different criteria (distinguishing different classes and thresholds).

 The first part of the competition includes a written test administered by the IUSS, divided into the following disciplines: Italian, Latin, History, Philosophy, Mathematics, Physics, Chemistry and Biology.
 Mathematics, Physics and Chemistry problems were recently introduced.
 One can choose the track and the exercises regardless of the degree course chosen and can obtain a maximum score of 20 points from this written test.
 Those obtaining a minimum score of 12 points in the written test are invited to two oral examinations.
 In these, candidates are tested on the content of their last three years of high school in two subjects of their choice, however relevant to their degree course.
 The test begins from a topic chosen by the student and listed in the schedule ("tesario"; containing the list of topics to prepare for each discipline).
 The oral exam can provide up to 60 points, 30 for each interview.
-Additionally, as part of these tests, the candidate is interviewed by the appropriate college Rector and, in order to gauge the strength of compatible cultural background, he or she has a test of general knowledge and an aptitude interview with a psychologist seeking to determine eligibility for collegiate life.
+Additionally, as part of these tests, the candidate is interviewed by the appropriate college Rector and, in order to gauge the strength of compatible cultural background, general knowledge, and undergoes a aptitude interview with a psychologist seeking to determine eligibility for collegiate life.
 The latter tests have no value for the IUSS competition but contribute 20 points overall towards Borromeo entry.
 To be eligible, a candidate must achieve the minimum score of 65 points.